hypesystem/MDMI-F2014/README.md

 Questions
 ---------

+The questions are in prioritized order.
+The idea is to start at the top and complete as many as possible.

 1. Given a song, recommend songs that are *similar in structure*.
 2. Given a user, recommend songs *similar in structure* those the user listens to.
+3. Given a new song, estimate the *hotness* it will achieve once released.